 You can take photographs of the rock of Gibraltar from many different viewpoints, and you will see plenty of monkeys.

-To make the most of you’re 3 days in Gibraltar, be sure to check my Gibraltar travel tips and hacks for while you’re on the rock.
+To make the most of your 3 days in Gibraltar, check my Gibraltar travel tips and hacks while you’re on the rock.

 2) Explore the Gibraltar Rock Nature Reserve